Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

     can switch entities  and tiles between inactive/active state entities and tiles define what group they belong to via this id should also be definable at the level of entity group instead of individual entity

-create some level_with_info struct similar to Game.active_level's contents and use this in place of context.current_level
-    so we can say, context.level.layout or context.level.info, etc

-make convenience functions to create and append Render_Commands to a given array.

 world_to_screen functions in context?
     could add such function pointers to the simp renderer context so that game/editor can push these useful functions at beginning of update routine